syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 IRR(values, guess)

 #### Where:
-* values is an array or a reference to cells that contain numbers for which you want to calculate the internal rate of return.
+* **values** is an array or a reference to cells that contain numbers for which you want to calculate the internal rate of return.
 Values must contain at least one positive value and one negative value to calculate the internal rate of return.& IRR uses the order of values to interpret the order of cash flows.
 Be sure to enter your payment and income values in the sequence you want.
-* Guess is a number that you guess close to the result of IRR.
+* **Guess** is a number that you guess close to the result of IRR.
 An iterative technique is used for calculating IRR.
 In most cases, you do not need to provide a guess for the IRR calculation.
 If a guess is omitted, it is assumed to be 0.1 (10 percent).

 ### ISERR
 The `ISERR` function checks whether a value is an error.

 #### Syntax
 IsErr(value)

 #### Where:
- value is the value that you want to test for error.
+**value** is the value that you want to test for error.
 If the value has an error (except #N/A), this function will return TRUE or else it will return FALSE.

 ### ISERROR
-Returns True if the value is a string that starts with a #.
+Returns `True` if the value is a string that starts with a #.

 #### Syntax
 ISERROR(value),

 #### Where:
- value is the value that is to be tested.
+**value** is the value that is to be tested.

 ### ISEVEN
 The `ISEVEN` function returns `TRUE` if given number is an even number and returns `FALSE` if the given number is an odd number.

 #### Syntax
 ISEVEN (value),

 #### Where:
-value must be a numeric value.
+**value** must be a numeric value.
 If it is non-integer value, the value is rounded down.

 ### ISFORMULA
 The `ISFORMULA` function returns true or false if there is a reference to a cell that contains a formula.

 #### Syntax

-ISFORMULA(reference) where:
+ISFORMULA(reference)

+#### Where:
-* Reference is a reference to the cell you want to test.
+* **Reference** is a reference to the cell you want to test.

 #### Remarks

-&#35;VALUE! - occurs if reference is not a valid data type.
+`#VALUE!` - occurs if reference is not a valid data type.

 ### ISNA
 The `ISNA` function returns a boolean value after determining that the provided value is a #NA error value.

 #### Syntax
 IsNA(value)

 #### Where:
-value is the value, which the function will test.
+**value** is the value, which the function will test.

 ### ISNUMBER
-Returns True if the value parses as a numeric value.
+Returns `True` if the value parses as a numeric value.

 #### Syntax
 ISNUMBER(value),

 #### Where:
- value is the value that is to be tested.
+**value** is the value that is to be tested.

 ### ISOWEEKNUM
 For a given date, the `ISOWEEKNUM` function returns the ISO week number of that year.

 #### Syntax
 ISOWEEKNUM( DateTime)

 #### Where:

-* DateTime is used for date and time calculation.
+* **DateTime** is used for date and time calculation.

 #### Remarks

-&#35;NUM! - occurs if the date argument is not a valid number.
+`#NUM!`- occurs if the date argument is not a valid number.

-&#35;VALUE! - occurs if the date argument is not a valid date type.
+`#VALUE!` - occurs if the date argument is not a valid date type.

 ### ISPMT
 Calculates the interest paid during a specific period of investment.

 #### Syntax
 ISPMT(rate, per, nper, pv),

 #### Where:
-* rate is the interest rate for the investment.
+* **rate** is the interest rate for the investment.
-* per is the period for which you want to find the interest, and it must be between 1 and nper.
+* **per** is the period for which you want to find the interest, and it must be between 1 and nper.
-* nper is the total number of payment periods for the investment.
+* **nper** is the total number of payment periods for the investment.
-* pv is the present value of the investment.
+* **pv** is the present value of the investment.
 For a loan, pv is the loan amount.

 ### ISREF
 The `ISREF` function returns the logical value TRUE if the given value is a reference value; otherwise, the function returns FALSE.

 #### Syntax
 =ISREF(given_value)

 #### Where:
- given_value - The value that is to be tested.
+**given_value**- The value that is to be tested.
 The value argument can be a blank (empty cell), error, logical value, text, number, or reference value, or a name referring to any of these.

 ### ISTEXT
 The `ISTEXT` function returns a boolean value after determining that the provided value is a string.

 #### Syntax
 IsText(text)

 #### Where:
-text is the value you want to check whether it is a string or not.
+**text** is the value you want to check whether it is a string or not.

 ### ISNONTEXT
 The `ISNONTEXT` function returns the boolean value after determining that the provided value is not a string.

 #### Syntax
 IsNonText(text)

 #### Where:
- text is the value you want to check whether it is a string or not.
+**text** is the value you want to check whether it is a string or not.

 ### JIS
 The `JIS` function changes single-byte English letters or katakana within a character string to double-byte characters.
 This function is a Japanese-specific feature.

 #### Syntax
 JIS(name)

 #### Where:

-* name is a reference to a cell that contains the text.
+* **name** is a reference to a cell that contains the text.

 ### KURT
 Returns the kurtosis of data set.
 Kurtosis characterizes the relative flatness of a distribution compared to the normal distribution.
 Positive kurtosis indicates a relatively peaked distribution.
 Negative kurtosis indicates a relatively flat distribution.

 #### Syntax
 KURT(number1, number2, …),

 #### Where:
- number1, number2, … are arguments for which you want to calculate kurtosis.
+**number1**, **number2**, … are arguments for which you want to calculate kurtosis.
 You can also use a single array or a reference to an array instead of arguments separated by commas.

 ### LARGE
 Returns the k-th largest value in a data set.

 #### Syntax
 LARGE(array, k),

 #### Where:

-array is the array or range of data for which you want to determine the k-th largest value. k is the position (from the largest) in the array or cell range of data to return.
+* **array** is the array or range of data for which you want to determine the k-th largest value.
+* **k** is the position (from the largest) in the array or cell range of data to return.

 ### LCM
 `LCM` function returns the least common multiple of two or more given values.
 The values must be numeric values.

 #### Syntax
 = LCM (number1, number2, …)

 #### Where:

-number1, number2 – are arguments for which you want to calculate the least common multiple .
+**number1**, **number2** – are arguments for which you want to calculate the least common multiple .
 You can also use an array instead of arguments separated by commas.

 ### LEFT
 `LEFT` returns the first character or characters in a text string based on the number of characters you specify.

 #### Syntax
 LEFT(text, num_chars)

 #### Where:

-* text is the text string that contains characters you want to extract.
+* **text** is the text string that contains characters you want to extract.
-* num_chars specifies the number of characters you want LEFT to extract.
+* **num_chars**specifies the number of characters you want LEFT to extract.

 ### LEFTB
 The `LEFTB` function returns the first character or characters in a text string, based on the number of bytes you specify for double-byte character set (DBCS) languages.

 #### Syntax

-LEFTB(text, bytes) where:
+LEFTB(text, bytes)

+#### Where:
-* text is a string that contains the characters that you want to return.
+* **text** is a string that contains the characters that you want to return.
-* bytes specifies the number of characters.
+* **bytes** specifies the number of characters.

 ### LEN
 `LEN` returns the length of a text string including spaces.

 #### Syntax
 Len(text),

 #### Where:
- text is the text string whose length is to be determined.
+**text** is the text string whose length is to be determined.

 ### LENB
 The `LENB` function returns the number of bytes used to represent the characters in a text string for DBCS languages.

 #### Syntax
 LENB(name)

 #### Where:

-* name is the text whose length you want to find.
+* **name** is the text whose length you want to find.

 ### LN
 Returns the natural logarithm of a number.
 Natural logarithms are based on the constant e (2.718281828459…).